nuxeo/nuxeo-bench-site/content/11b-documents.md

 ## VI - Phase 2 Results

-> This chapter presents the results of the second phase of our benchmark
+> This chapter presents the results of the second phase of our benchmark.

 ### Browsing an 11B documents repository